EolnMsuk/PyFirewall/README.md

 Run **`Uninstall-PyFirewall.cmd`** as administrator and answer each prompt with **Y** or **N**.

-The uninstaller can remove PyFirewall-managed firewall rules, the scheduled task, desktop shortcut, Npcap, and the detected Python 3.14.7 installation/dependencies.
-Python and Npcap are presented as separate choices.
+The uninstaller can remove:

+- PyFirewall-managed firewall rules
+- Saved Windows Firewall profile settings
+- The scheduled task
+- Desktop shortcuts
+- PyFirewall-installed Python and packages
+- Npcap

+The installer records which Python components were installed by PyFirewall so shared or pre-existing installations can be kept.

 Review each prompt carefully because Python or Npcap may also be used by other software.

 ## Troubleshooting

-For missing live traffic, verify that Npcap is installed/running and that PyFirewall is running with Administrator privileges.
+For missing live traffic, verify that Npcap is installed and running and that PyFirewall is running with Administrator privileges.

+For repeated Auto-Block prompts, verify that the application does not already have an Allow or Block rule.

 ## References